millsh56/JS-Game-Project/README.md

-One cool idea I have: Fast playing almost jumpscare images hehe but of my cat freddie because he can get you One that will be a stretch: uhh any audio because I have no idea.. and functionality in general, really stretching skills.. also adding a fish treat to drop down on click Something else I dont technically know how to do *yet*: oh so much, sort of its all doing it in practice now.
+One cool idea I have: Fast playing almost jumpscare images hehe but of my cat freddie because he can get you One that will be a stretch: uhh any audio because I have no idea.. and functionality in general, really stretching skills.. also adding a fish treat to drop down on click Something else I don't technically know how to do *yet*: oh so much, sort of its all doing it in practice now.

 audio meows for each cat